Pybounce/spiky_situation/README2.md

   - Will need to be able to save/load stages from assets and also from custom.
   - Will need to get player save files from somewhere other than assets too.

+#### Save System

+- Make GameDb a resource
+- Make some structs like EndlessSave etc
+- Will need to be able to save .stage, or redo it in some way
+- Would be good to have custom stages in here too but for now, can skip
+- GameDb just needs endpoints like save_endless_run(current_run), delete_endless_run(current_run_id)
+- Possibly also some highscore bs
+- Ids can be save slots I guess?

 #### ToDo

 - Stage data layout